 Wireless systems, on the other hand, offer greater flexibility.
 You can start with one room or zone and easily add onto it later.
 From an installation perspective, it’s also less time intensive, allowing you to enjoy a solid entry-level system in a reasonable amount of time.

 Sonos’ wireless home sound system is one of the easiest to use.
 Their smart speakers connect through Wi-Fi, allowing you to play the songs you love in any room or every room.
+You can also step-up in quality of your wireless home audio systems with options from Bowers & Wilkins new Formation Line.

 For the best of both worlds, you might also consider a hybrid system, which is made up of wireless components that feed into the in-wall or in-ceiling speakers.